lewislwood/jwt-auth-role-express/README.md

 This API provides no sanitization of input, vo input validation of any sorts.
 For example: I am inputting a user name for email for my testing purposes.
 It does everything in memory, so restart server and tests will start over.
 (No users/tokens issued/registered).

  Only requirement is NodeJs.
-There are 3 scripts to launch various options.
+There are 4 scripts to launch various options.

 + npm run watch   // Will run compiler for Typescript changes
 + npm run dev  // runs the api server on port 3000
 + npm run test  // runs the javascript file runs a bunch of tests and generate a tests.log file
++ npm run token // Generates a token for you to place in the .env if you choose

 Each runs in a different terminal.